Federal Judicial Nominee Who Has Never Tried A Case Advanced By Senate Committee

 As the Senate Judiciary Committee advanced five Trump administration nominees for lifetime positions as federal judges on Thursday, special attention was paid to one of them: 36-year-old Brett Talley.

-Talley's résumé, which features a J.D. from Harvard but a minority of its cumulative years spent practicing law, raised eyebrows and dissent from the committee's Democrats.
+Talley's résumé, which features a J.D. from Harvard but limited experience as a practicing attorney, raised eyebrows and dissent from the committee's Democrats.

 "It seems to me that when you get to the bench of a federal trial court, it would be helpful to have tried a case before," said Sen. Dianne Feinstein, D-Calif., the committee's ranking member.